Nonthakornn/CPP/theory/TypeCast/README.md

   - Down Casting is a pointer of a base class to pointer of derived class.
 - It check at run time to see if the conversion is actually valid.
 If you try to cast a base class pointer to derived class pointer, but the object is not actually of the derived type `dynamic_cast` will return `nullptr` or thorw an exception (for reference)
   - This prevent you from accidentally using a pointer tha points to the wrong type of object.
+- You can't use dynamic_cast to change a Base into a Derived.
+You can only use it to "uncover" or "reveal" that a Base pointer is already pointing to a Derived object.

 ```C++
 #include <iostream>